remykarem/remykarem.github.io/books-src/cryptography-book/src/formats/jwt.md

 [RFC 7516](https://datatracker.ietf.org/doc/html/rfc7516) (JSON Web Encryption)

-A JWE token consists of
+A JWE token consists of 5 parts:
-* header
+* header — algorithm, etc.
-* key (encrypted) — this key is used to encrypt the payloads, which is the purpose of JWEs
+* CEK (encrypted) — depending on the algorithm, this key is used to decrypt the payloads
 * initialisation vector
-* ciphertext
+* ciphertext — the encrypted payload
 * signature